accelazh/accelazh.github.io/_posts/2017-09-01-Study-On-Regenerating-Code.md

 ![Searching code matrix with holes math algorithm](/images/search-hole-coding-matrix.png "Search code matrix with holes math algorithm")

 In general, setting more constraints, and applying various math results can reduce the search range or matrix size.
 Some random search algorithms such as Simulated Annealing can be used.
 And, running things in parallel on MapReduce can help the search.
 If we have supercomputers, we can search it their.
 Supercomputers make up the short of math.
 And sometime the math is even too complex to be possible.
 I think that's why they are super important in all sorts of engineerings and sciences.

+### Post Notes

+Worth attention that, regenerating code doesn't reduce disk IO count, doesn't reduce network IO count.
+What it does is to reduce only the network traffic.
+And it needs more CPU, and cannot repair more than one failures at once (where RS code can repair all and replicate to save bandwidth too).

+There are other families of codes, which can be more attractive for storage systems:

+  * Locality codes such as Pyramid Codes / LRC that reduce IO count thus lower down network traffic two
+  * XOR based codes, too many types, which have low CPU overhead, faster recover speed and fan-in; but usually cannot tolerate too many failures, or they need extra space.